professorhantzen/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 #### currencyCode
 <code>**currencyCode**:String</code>

 The [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency code (if any) used by the ledger.
 A custom all-caps three-letter code, not used by ISO 4217, otherwise.
-Ledger administrators who choose a custom currency code MAY request their chosen currency code be listed by software modules that map currency codes to currency symbols, for instance on node package manager (npm) in the case of JavaScript.
-The currencyCode is only meaningful in combination with the currencyScale (below).
+Ledger administrators who choose a custom currency code MAY request a custom currency symbol for their chosen currency code be listed by software modules that map currency codes to currency symbols, for instance on node package manager (npm) in the case of JavaScript.
+To translate an integer amount or balance from the ledger, the currencyCode by itself is not enough.
+It has to be used in combination with the currencyScale (below) to determine how many of the ledger's base units correspond to one currency unit.

 #### currencyScale
 <code>**currencyScale**:String</code>